 No expense was spared to rebuild Al Turaif, which earned Unesco World Heritage status back in 2010.
 The Middle East's best craftsmen were brought in.
 With the help of satellite images, they managed to accurately determine the ancient contours and reconstruct the historic district to perfection.
 Loamstone by loamstone.

 After hundreds of years, the cradle of today's Saudi Arabia can be visited again.
-At seven thousand square meters, Diriyah is among the largest mud brick structures in the world and is a must-see during your tour of Saudi Arabia.
+At seven thousand square meters, Diriyah is among the largest mud brick structures in the world and is a must-see during your trip through Saudi Arabia.

 Geometric patterns and imposing wooden doors adorn the walls of the rebuilt Al Turaif.
 While visiting, learn more about Saudi history at the Diriyah Museum, take a look inside the Al Zawiha Mosque and study Najdi architecture at the Saad bin Saud Palace.